-"In nature and its awesome wonderment, I find this equally true – a growth of moss can be significantly more significant a forest; a singular stone can be more interesting than a mountain."
+"In nature and its awesome wonderment, I find this equally true – a growth of moss can be significantly more significant than a forest; a singular stone can be more interesting than a mountain."

 Susan Stewart (1993) On Longing.
 Narratives of the Miniature, the Gigantic, the Souvenir, the Collection.
 Duke University Press, USA.